oVirt/ovirt-site/source/blog/2017-01-01-ovirt-system-tests-to-the-rescue.html.md

 ## The Current Status ( and why its not enough )

 So you may ask yourself - If we have OST running after (almost) every merged commit, where is the problem?
-You might have guessed the answer which is already in the question - it's only 'AFTER', which means its detected too late in the development cycle.
+You might have guessed the answer which is already in the question - it's only 'AFTER', which means it's detected too late in the development cycle.
-The result of such breakage in CI means that any other developer using the same branch will now be blocked from working / verifying his patch because existing HEAD was broken, and usually it takes some time to either revert the offending patch or send a fix ( and that's after the relevant people were found and are debugging the issue ).
+The result of such breakage in CI means that any other developer using the same branch will now be blocked from working / verifying his patch because existing HEAD is broken, and usually it takes some time to either revert the offending patch or send a fix ( and that's after the relevant people were found and started debugging the issue ).
 On some occasions in the past, it even took a few days to see a fix merged.
 During that time, develpoers and testers were blocked, not an ideal status.<br>
 Luckily we now have a super easy way to avoid this!